turingschool/curriculum-site/module3/lessons/intro-to-a11y.md

 <section class="call-to-action">
 ### Accessibility Style Guide

 Explore [w3's style guide](https://www.w3.org/WAI/ARIA/apg/patterns/){:target='blank'} on building accessible UI elements.
-In small groups, choose a UI element and see how it interacts without using your mouse.
+Choose a UI element and see how it interacts without using your mouse.
 What are the 'rules' for this UI pattern?
 What WAI-ARIA attributes are needed?
 </section>

 <section class="checks-for-understanding">